Ar05h/Wildlife-Camera/README.md

 - Login to your routers configuration page and add a port forwarding instruction.
 This way requests from outside your local network are forwarded to your pi camera.
 This enables access to your camera over the internet
 - Change the settings of the camera as you prefer (turn on motion detection)
 - Connect to the server on your laptop/pc and login.
 Now you can see all the images and recordings.
-- Solder a hole in the waterproof container and fit the pi camera in.
+- Solder a hole in the waterproof container and fit the pi camera and in.
+Power the pi using a portable charger.
 Then place it ouside to see wildlife!